8.1 Health and safety general standards

-- Our induction training for staff and volunteers includes a clear explanation of health and safety issues so that all
+- Our induction training for staff, students and volunteers includes a clear explanation of health and safety issues so

-adults are able to adhere to our policy and procedures as they understand their shared responsibility for health and safety.
-The induction training covers matters of employee well-being,
+that all adults are able to adhere to our policy and procedures as they understand their shared responsibility for health and safety.
+The induction training covers matters of employee

-including safe lifting and the storage of potentially dangerous substances.
+well-being, including safe lifting and the use and storage of potentially dangerous substances.